chipshadd/prune-gh-package-versions/README.md

 Ideally your pipelines and automations should auto cleanup artifacts/packages after development is done but in case you live in the real world, here's a little cleanup script for you.

+Word of caution:  If you have packages built from another package in your organization, ensure you are not deleting the version another package was built from.
+A package could have an untagged version in it's layers and deleting that version will render the package unpullable.

 ## Config options